glennsantos/Book-Notes/Nonviolent Communication.md

 **Making Requests of a Group**
 > When we are not clear about the response we’d like, we may initiate unproductive conversations that end up satisfying no one’s needs.
 > In a group, much time is wasted when speakers aren’t certain what response they’re wanting.
-> we can benefit from developing and promoting “bas-consciousness” in all our interactions.
+> we can benefit from developing and promoting "bas-consciousness” in all our interactions.
-+ In India, when people have received the response they want in conversations they have initiated, they say “bas“
++ In India, when people have received the response they want in conversations they have initiated, they say "bas"

 When the other person hears a demand from us, they see two options: to *submit* or to *rebel*.
 > Our requests are received as demands when others believe they will be blamed or punished if they do not comply.